markoooooooo/ooo/Leigh Brasington & Andrés Gómez Emilsson on WystanTBS YouTube Channel.md

 			- Very still because all of the piti is gone.
 			- Still pleasant but much calmer.
 			- Even more smooth center of attention and no chaotic background.
+			- The body is available.
+Can notice it and not lose the jhana.
+But your body is still.
 		- ### 4th Jhana
 			- Beyond pleasure and pain.
 			- Contains mindfulness fully purified by [[equanimity]].